Pttn/rieMiner/README.md

 #### Benchmark and Search Modes options

 * Difficulty: for Benchmark and Search Modes, sets the difficulty (must be from 265 to 32767).
 Default: 1600;
+* TupleLengthMin: for Search Mode, the base prime of tuples of at least this length will be shown.
+0 for the length of the constellation type - 1 (default or provided one, minimum 1).
+Default: 0;
 * BenchmarkBlockInterval: for Benchmark Mode, sets the time between blocks in s.
 Default: 150;
 * BenchmarkTimeLimit: for Benchmark Mode, sets the testing duration in s.
 0 for no time limit.
 Default: 0;
 * Benchmark2tupleCountLimit: for Benchmark Mode, stops testing after finding this number of 2-tuples.
 0 for no limit.
 Default: 50000;